Wing0515/Wing0515/README.md

 Welcome to my Trash Bin :]
-This is Wing, currently a CUHK CSCI year3 student.
+This is Wing, currently a CUHK CSCI year 3 student.
-Without any motivation to learn more and more.
+Trying to do other things